Node TAP

 You may use it directly, though that is a bit more clunky, because it won't be automatically applied to child tests, but it can be good if you only need nock in a small number of tests.

-import tapNock from '@tapjs/nock'
+import { plugin as tapNock } from '@tapjs/nock'

 import t from 'tap'